Senior Strategic Advisor

-Mr. Inglis is a Managing Director at Paladin.
-He is the former Deputy Director and senior civilian leader of the National Security Agency.
+Mr. Inglis is a former Managing Director at Paladin and former National Cyber Director and currently serves as Paladin’s Senior Strategic Advisor.
+He is also the former Deputy Director and senior civilian leader of the National Security Agency.
 Mr. Inglis acted as the Agency’s chief operating officer, responsible for guiding and directing strategies, operations, and policy.

 Mr. Inglis began his career at NSA as a computer scientist within the National Computer Security Center.
 His NSA assignments include service across information assurance, policy, time-sensitive operations, and signals intelligence organizations.
 Promoted to NSA’s Senior Executive Service in 1997, he subsequently served in a variety of senior leadership assignments culminating in his selection as the NSA Deputy Director.
 He has twice served away from NSA Headquarters, first as a visiting professor of computer science at the U.S. Military Academy (1991-1992) and later as the U.S. Special Liaison to the United Kingdom (2003-2006).

 A 1976 graduate of the U.S. Air Force Academy, Mr. Inglis holds advanced degrees in engineering and computer science from Columbia University, Johns Hopkins University, and the George Washington University.
 He is also a graduate of the Kellogg Business School executive development program, the USAF Air War College, Air Command and Staff College, and Squadron Officers’ School.